Nsuliman/learing-journal/Homepage.md

+# My name is nawal suliman , graduated since 2012 in computer engineering from JUST .

 # The home page for **Trianing**

 ## The is a introduction about what we learned during the past three days .